jritter/start-delay-playground/README.md

 # start-delay-playground project

+This small application can be used to play around with health checks which monitor the health of applications.
+The healthcheck is accessible through http://localhost:8080/health when running locally and with the default port 8080.

+The startup delay is set to 10 seconds by default, but can be modified by passing in the environment variable STARTUP_DELAY_SEC.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .